 What do nurses tell you after seeing one of your comedy shows?

-I’ve been following them with a hidden camera because we all go through the same thing.
+That I’ve been following them with a hidden camera because we all go through the same thing.
 They’re not alone.
 Some nurses say I considered leaving the profession because I’m so stressed out, and they just really needed this night.
 What’s so cool about my shows is nurses come in party buses.
 So they come in groups of like 30 and 40.
 They make t-shirts and posters, and the energy is unbelievable and wild.
-And again, even at my shows, you got the younger and more experienced nurses of all ages and backgrounds coming together.
+And again, even at my shows, you have the younger and more experienced nurses of all ages and backgrounds coming together.
 And that is just, like, so cool.
 So I think it’s just relatability.
 I’m telling my stories, how they happened in my life and my years as a nurse, and seeing what others went through is my most common feedback.
 Like we’re all missing a bladder scanner.
-Like we’ve all had the patient that’s pulled their flexi seal out.
+Like we’ve all had the patient that’s pulled their Flexi-Seal™ out.

 What inspirational message would you like to share with the next generation of nurses?

 Know you have a voice.
-If there’s ever something you’re passionate about and want to change, do it because if you don’t, who will?
+If there’s ever something you’re passionate about and want to change, do it, because if you don’t, who will?

 How long have you worked in the nursing field?

-45 years.
+26 years.

 Why did you become a nurse?